jordanekay/workflow-swift/Documentation/WorkflowSwiftUI Adoption Guide.md

 ## Bindings

 For state properties that are writable, an automatic `Binding` can be derived by annotating the store with `@Bindable`.
 These bindings will use the workflow's state mutation sink.
-If you’re targeting iOS 16 or lower, you should use `@Perception.Bindable`.
+If you’re targeting iOS 16 or lower, you should use `Bindable`.

 All properties can be turned into bindings by appending the `sending()` function to specify the “write” action.
 For properties that are already writable, this will refine the binding to send a custom action instead of the built-in state mutation sink.